 First fishing experience

 Young Harry first picked up a rod aged 11.
-His uncle, a resident of Lincoln, sent him a starter kit comprising of a wooden reel, silk line, a short rod, 2 porcupine quills and a packet of size 12 hooks tied to gut, not nylon.
+His uncle, a resident of Lincoln, sent him a starter kit comprising of a wooden reel, silk line, a short rod, 2 porcupine quills and a packet of size 12 hooks tied to gut, not monofilament nylon.
 Harry laughed out loud as he recalled those hooks being the size of anchors.
 Blissfully unaware of the inadequacy of his equipment, the excited young fellow was soon off to his local Half Moon Lake in Wakefield.
 Fortunately, there was one resident perch in that fishery that was suicidal enough to allow itself to be captured.
 Thanks to that greedy stripy predator, Harry has spent much of the subsequent seventy plus years involved in fisheries related activities in some shape or form.

 Joining the club committee

 They say that timing is everything and in the 1949/50 season Wakefield Angling Club established a junior section.
 Harry was in the very first tranche of ten juniors allowed to sign up that season.
 Later, aged 23, Harry was first elected onto the committee, which back then was an absolute honour.
-Apart from his two years of national service and six years when he worked away from home, he has remained part of the club’s management structure in some shape or form for over 50 years.
-He was club chairman for 35 years and has been president for the past six years.
+Apart from his two years of national service and six years when he worked away from home, he has remained part of the club's management structure in some shape or form for over 50 years.
+He was club chairman for 35 years and has been president for the past ten years.
 When Harry took over as Chairman, the club had 150 members and £200 in total assets.
 Now the club has around 1,000 members and around £250,000 in assets.

 Junior national success

-Harry’s first national was in 1972.
+Harry's first national chamionship was in 1972.
 The previous year had seen the last of the All England single division matches.
-Harry’s team, Wakefield, started life in division two in the 1972 event.
+Harry's team, Wakefield, started life in division two in the 1972 event.
 He believes he missed competing just twice until 2011.
-He represented Wakefield on all but two of these occasions, guesting for Donald Pierson’s Thornhill team on a couple of occasions.
-Sadly, Harry has no national medal to show (yet) for his years of angling endeavours.
-In 1982, Harry drew next to Dave Roper on Somerset’s Kings Sedgemoor drain, scene of Dave Burr’s memorable 1965 triumph.
+He represented Wakefield on all but two of these occasions, guesting for late Donald Pierson's Thornhill team on a couple of occasions.
+Sadly, Harry has no national medal to show for his years of angling endeavours.
+In 1982, Harry drew next to Dave Roper on Somerset's Kings Sedgemoor drain, scene of Dave Burr's memorable 1965 triumph.
 Alan Mayer won the match with 21 lbs 13 oz and Harry ended up thirteenth in the match and second in his section.
 Medals were awarded to section winners, top twelve individuals and the first three teams.
 To make matters worse, Harry played a huge pike for an hour as they counted in those days.
 Sadly, he lost that fish and with it a possible national win or at very least a coveted medal.
 The saddest moment in his national years was the disqualification of team mate Richard Sully in the Great Ouse Relief Channel National.
 Richard had snared two decent eels and as he awaited the scales-men he placed the eels in water in his groundbait mixing bucket and laid his keepnet out to dry.
 Unbeknown to Richard, this early example of check, clean and dry was against NFA rules and the stewards disqualified Richard, who was so distraught that he never went fishing again.